opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

         developer","id":"prashant_palikhe","image":"/uploads/Prashant Palikhe -
         qa.jpg","company":"Freelance developer"}
       image: /uploads/Prashant Palikhe - qa.jpg
+      talk: >-
+        {"id":"talk_001","title":"State of browser devtools in
+        2020","bio":"Let's peek into the best features of all the browser devtools in 2020"}
     - active: 'true'
       fields: >-
         {"bio":"Den is an \"old school man\".
 He wrote his first line of code in